jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 To do this, hover you mouse over a nucleus and press E. You will be shown all errors in the lineage tree.
 Use the left and right arrow keys to move to the next error.
 Press E again to exit that view, and edit the data.

 Data editing is done mainly using the Insert and Delete keys, which are used to insert and delete links.
 Detected positions can also be inserted and deleted if necessary.
+Because correcting data works exactly the same as manual tracking, please see the [manual tracking](MANUAL_TRACKING.md) tutorial for more information.